Imagine how life-changing it would be to make regular income from blogging about your interests and passions?

 Many people believe that Google operates a “sandbox” system, which prevents brand new websites from quickly gaining traction.
-This is to prevent people from using SEO trickery to quickly rank new sites.
+This is to prevent people from using technical trickery to quickly rank new sites.

 Regardless of the intricacies of how Google works, the reality is that blogs take time to get off the ground.

 Here’s a real-life illustration of that, from this very website.
 It took just under a year before gaining real momentum.
 If you keep in mind that this is far from being my first website, and that everything was planned carefully, it shows that it’s not too realistic to expect much to happen for the first 6-12 months – at least.

 I worked solidly on the site between July 2017 and February 2018, producing content every week, before seeing any real increase in traffic.
 You can quickly see why many people give up before they get anywhere!

 If your long-term plan is to make money from blogging, you’re going to need some other money coming in (or some savings) while you get things off the ground.
 Thankfully, it also makes for a perfect part time project.

 6. Be Prepared to Spend a Little Money